BruderJo/subhunter/README.md

 Your orders: Hunt and destroy alle enemy submarines

-you control the destroyer ship with your curoser keys (left/right) A water bomb is dropped with <SPC>
+you control the destroyer ship with your curser keys (left/right) A water bomb is dropped with <SPC>
 The submarines will fire torpedos.
 Avoid being hit.

 This is a static screen, single player game.